 In the past, nearly all domesticated dogs were bred for a purpose in society.
-These dog “jobs” could have been retrieving, herding, guarding, tracking and even companionship.
-All of which, served a crucial role in nurturing the modern human-dog relationship.
+These dog “jobs” could be anything from retrieving to herding, guarding, tracking and even companionship.
+All of which, served a crucial role in developing the modern human-dog relationship.

-The one breed category that we’re investigating today is herding dogs.
-More specifically, we’ll be looking at shepherd dogs.
+The one category of breeds that we’re investigating today is herding dogs.
+But more specifically, we’ll be looking at shepherd dogs.
 Throughout the years, we’ve been fortunate enough to witness the birth of so many types of shepherds.

 As such, we’ve compiled the ultimate list of shepherd dog breeds that excel on the field, but can be just as great in as a family companion.
-They come in all shapes, sizes and colors, but have similar personalities that’ll seamlessly blend into any home.
+Read on to learn more about the role of the shepherd dog, example of breeds, and their temperaments.

 RECOMMENDED: 25 Superb Spaniel Breeds

 - Best Shepherd Dog Breeds

 - 8. Icelandic Sheepdog

 - 9. Old English Sheepdog

 - 10. Bohemian Shepherd

 - 11. Briard